Soontao/cds-mysql/README.md

 > csv migrator will automatically fill the `PreDelivery` field as `true`
 > for business, if user want to delete some data, just set the `Disabled` field as `true`
+> content hash will be checked before migration, if one file has been migrated before, will skip it.

 ```groovy
 using {incrementalKey, preDelivery} from 'cds-mysql';